ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

   As there is nothing that we can do, you can either live with missing graphics, or you will have to deactivate Optifine.

 ## Crashes when Placing Structures
-  If your game crashes placing a structure (e.g. a supply camp), your Minecolonies and Structurize versions are probably incompatible.
+  If your game crashes placing a structure (e.g. a supply camp), your MineColonies and Structurize versions are probably incompatible.
 Update both to the latest alphas.